GETTING HERE

 Winter Access

-The Ophir Pass road is closed in the winter, and one of the two following approaches is required.
-Please check the CAIC Northern San Juan zone for current avalanche conditions.
+The Ophir Pass road is closed in the winter, and one of the two following approaches is required from either Silverton / Highway 550 or the town of Ophir.

 From Silverton – Hwy 550